 Part of a greater design project (see www.alphabet-city.com.au), Coote has created artworks and other items on this theme.

 But Maree is also a designer and artist: creator of The Melbourne Cups and Saucers - a ceramic pun and best seller gift item; designer of the Melbourne Scarves, a limited edition collection of luxe silk scarves on a Melbourne theme; maker of The Melbourne Cushions, featuring her own illustrations of Melbourne's buildings; and proprietor of Melbournestyle, a retail headquarters filled with her books, jewellery, homewares and many other products - all on a Melbourne theme.
-A powerhouse of creativity, Coote is veritably exploding with great ideas that well up from a highly developed sense of place.

 In her recent Royal Historical Society of Victoria award-winning book of 2012 The Art of Being Melbourne - Coote creates a clever history of Melbourne as seen through artworks of Melbourne's urban landscape.
 Art meet History as she tracks the Melbourne zeitgeist through 20 decades of art from 1835 to today.